what-to-d/PDA-peak-distortion-analysis-/README.md

-I will provide the worst eye map implementation and statistical eye map implementation of sbr, and the subsequent code will be uploaded after my master's graduation (June 2025)
+I will provide the worst-case eye diagram implementation and statistical eye diagram implementation of sbr, and the subsequent code will be uploaded after my master's graduation (June 2025)